MarekOo/COVID-19/README.md

 # check the data frame
 str(data)
 ```
-Structure should look like this:
+Structure of the data frame will look like this:
 ```r
 'data.frame':	256 obs. of  72 variables:
  $ Province.State: chr  "" "" "" "" ...